danknights/mice5035/README.md

 # MiCE 5035 Getting Started Guide

-To set up your MSI account for using QIIME, please follow these steps:
+To set up your MSI account for using the supercomputer, please follow these steps:

 ### Connect to MSI with SSH